HerrWal/Interactive-Form/README.md

 # Interactive-Form
- A responsive and accessible web form
+ A responsive and accessible web form using HTML, CSS and JavaScript